A bit more about me

 MSc in Nutrition, Physical Activity and Public Health

-I am also a qualified:
+I am also qualified in:

-Personal Trainer (Active IQ; L3)
+Personal Trainer (Team Bath: Active IQ; L3)

-Fitness Instructor (Active IQ; L2)
+Fitness Instructor (Team Bath: Active IQ; L2)

 Nutrition and Weight Management Advisor (DipNutr: AFN; L3)

 Nutrition for Sport and Exercise Advisor (AFN; L3)

 Although not massively relevant (you'll see why in the lifestyle section of the site), I hold the Wine & Spirit Education Trust (WSET) Award in Wine.

 (oh, and I also spent 10 years working in the advertising industry)

 This time spent studying has come together with my curiosity and interest in research (I am hoping to be accepted onto a PhD programme shortly) to further understand the importance of a healthy lifestyle in the prevention of chronic diseases.